How to read a blockchain explorer

 To establish if this is the case, go straight to a mempool explorer (mempool is the place where unconfirmed transactions live), e.g. this one, to check how many transactions are currently waiting to be processed.

 Although long processing times are inconvenient, this is not something that wallets can influence since it's not the wallets that process transactions but miners.
-What you can do to speed up the process is choose to pay a higher processing fee.
+What you can do to speed up the process is choose to pay a higher fee for processing your transaction.
 Alternatively, if you'd like to save on the fees and the time is unimportant, you can wait until there are fewer unconfirmed transactions.

 Moving on to outputs now?